Byzantine Dress - Palace of the Porphyrogenitus, aka Tekfur Saray

 There were ceremonial occasions when the merchants, guilds and common people were required to dress up in fancy outfits.
 There could be thousands of people involved.
 If the guilds could not supply these the Imperial court had thousands of silk outfits in storage that they checked out to the public to wear.
 These were not always kept in the best condition and could be 100 years old.
 Foreigners were shocked to see processions of thousands of people - all in tattered, ill-fitting or worn silk costumes.
 By the 12th century travelers consistently praised the citizens of Constantinople for their fine dress.

 Constantine and Eirene's oblong palace was built between two walls which descend from the Porta Xylokerkou for a short distance, towards the Golden Horn.
 Its long sides, facing respectively north and South, are transverse to the walls, while its short western and eastern sides rest, at the level of the second story, upon the summit of the walls.
 Its roof and upper floors have vanished.
 The whole surface of the building was decorated with beautiful patterns in brick and stone mosaic.
 The many windows of the palace are framed in marble and their were graceful balconies on the east and south, which looked out over the superb views the lofty position of the palace commanded.

 There are two drawings of the palace.
 The first one by Cristoforo Buondelmonti is from around 1420.
 It shows the palace turned around and facing southwest.
 This was an artistic convention to make the building fit the map he had drawn.
 It is labeled "Palace of the Emperor".
 In this late period, during the last years of the Empire, the palace may have been a principal residence of the Emperor in this section of the city.

-During the horrible civil wars of Andronicus III, and later John Catacuzene, the palace was occupied by both men at different times and suffered for it.
+During the horrible civil wars of Andronicus III, and later John Catacuzene, the palace was fought over and occupied by soldiers and suffered badly for it.